 For a bit more on this problem statement, you can watch my recent talk at NANOG 56, and/or check out the slides.

-By Chris Grundemann, Internet Technologist, Author, and Speaker.
-All opinions are his and his alone.
+By Chris Grundemann, Internet Technologist, Author, and Speaker; Principal Architect at Myriad Supply.
 More blog posts from Chris Grundemann can also be read here.

 Related topics: Access Providers, Broadband, Internet Protocol, IP Addressing, IPv6